Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Comprehension and classification

 One given statistical ensemble contains microstates that differ one from the other by transformations of~$\varphi$ compatible with the macroscopic constraints fixed by~$\Phi$.
 Building out the effective model consists in coarse-averaging that is, integrating out, say within the partition function, the variables that allow to discriminate the microstates (in quantum statistical physics this represents the computation of partial traces of the density operator) and retaining the dependence in~$\Phi$ only.
 Some of the individual properties of the particles---typically the ones involved in the interactions like the charges but not their individual energy for instance---are unaveraged and remain as such among the~$\Phi$.
 How some properties of the effective system depend on such variables reflects the degree of universality of the construction.
-It is one of the great achievements of statistical theory to have indeed exhibited some quantities (the critical exponents) that depends only on the grossest features of the system (the dimension of space, etc.) and not on the precise form of the interactions, as does the critical temperature of a second order phase transition.
+It is one of the greatest achievements of statistical theory to have indeed exhibited some quantities (the electromagnetic radiation emitted by a black-body, the critical exponents) that depends only on the grossest features of the system (the dimension of space, etc.) and neither on chemical composition nor on the precise form of the interactions, as does the critical temperature of a second order phase transition.
 Less universal but much simpler examples of~$\Phi$ are the pressure of a fluid or the absorption coefficient~$\alpha$ of a material.
-Both have their value depend on the details of the microscopic interactions but, surprisingly, they can be used to characterise a wide variety of substances whose microscopically structures strongly differ one from the other (for instance $\alpha$ is involved in the Beer-Lambert law to describe the light transmission through a liquid, a gas, a plastic, a glass, a diamond).
+Both have their value depend on the details of the microscopic interactions but, surprisingly, they can be used to characterise a wide variety of substances whose microscopic structures strongly differ one from the other (for instance $\alpha$ is involved in the Beer-Lambert law to describe the light transmission through a liquid, a gas, a plastic, a glass, a diamond).
+The emergence of universality due to the law of large numbers was already noticed by \cite[chap~IV, p.~191]{Langevin23a} and, before him, by \cite[\S~IV]{Poincare11a} who talked in this case of the insensitivity to large differences in the initial conditions.

 More generally, beyond statistical physics, from all the preceding considerations presented in this section, we can understand that picking up a small number of relevant variables~$\Phi$ out of a wide collection of~$\varphi$ remains an indispensable mechanism of any cognitive process.